 |Quick Facts: Compensation and Benefits Managers|

-Compensation managers plan, direct, and coordinate how and how much an organization pays its employees.
-Benefits managers do the same for retirement plans, health insurance, and other benefits an organization offers its employees.
+Compensation managers plan, develop, and oversee programs to determine how much an organization pays its employees and how employees are paid.
+Benefits managers plan, direct, and coordinate retirement plans, health insurance, and other benefits that an organization offers its employees.

-Candidates need a combination of education and related work experience to become a compensation and benefits manager.
-Although most positions require at least a bachelor’s degree, some require a master’s degree.
+Workers need a combination of education and related work experience to become a compensation and benefits manager.
+Most jobs require at least a bachelor’s degree.

-The median annual wage of compensation and benefits managers was $89,270 in May 2010.
+The median annual wage for compensation and benefits managers was $111,430 in May 2015.

 Compare the job duties, education, job growth, and pay of compensation and benefits managers with similar occupations.